ppone/docs/payments/payment-plans.md

 4. Instead of the normal payment screen the customer will see the payment plan.
 After reviewing the payment plan they will click *Approve*.

    [![Payment plan email](../img/payment-plan-approval.png)](../img/payment-plan-approval.png)

-5. Finally, they will need to connect a payment source to pay for the payment plan.
+5. Finally, they will need to add payment information to pay for the payment plan.

-*Please Note*: AutoPay for the invoice will be enabled now that your customer has approved the payment plan and connected a payment source.
+*Please Note*: AutoPay for the invoice will be enabled now that your customer has approved the payment plan and payment information on file.
 Invoiced will then automatically collect the correct amount from your customer as each installment becomes due.

 ## FAQ